jtmkrueger/bobafett/README.md

 Servers become unresponsive.

-Sometimes you just want to get rid of an unwanted user or compromising files.

 All you need to do is ask the most notorious bounty hunter in the galaxy to take care of it for you.

 ![BobaFett](http://f.cl.ly/items/1s3r0D1L2E2n351o0W2U/Screen%20Shot%202012-10-12%20at%2010.40.12%20AM.png)